et508/Erenshor.LootManager/README.md

 ### It is highly recommended to use BepInEx 5.4.23.x

 ## How It Works
-- Open the LootUI window by pressing F6 or using the LootUI button on the manager tab in the inventory.
-Hotkey currently is not configuable.
+- Open the LootUI window by pressing `F6` or using the LootUI button on the manager tab in the inventory.
+  - You can configure a custom keybind in the LootUI settings panel.
 - Choose your settings.
 - Setup your Blacklist/Whitelist, and/or Banklist.